 New standards and innovations in sustainable finance are shared within SCOR Investment Partners through dedicated training sessions or internal discussions.
-In 2022, SCOR Investment Partners organized a training session on sustainable finance, which took place in January 2023.
+In 2023, SCOR Investment Partners organized a training session on sustainable finance.
 All SCOR Investment Partners employees received two half-day training sessions on sustainable finance.
 In addition, regular exchanges between the sustainable investment team and the investment management teams of the various asset classes enable better integration of ESG criteria throughout the investment process.
 Finally, all portfolio managers and analysts receive a weekly update on sustainable investment.

 In 2023, SCOR Investment Partners will continue to improve its responsible investment strategy across all asset classes.
+SCOR Investment Partners has developed ESG elements of real estate debt strategy and adopted its infrastructure debt strategy after the publication of new pillars of European Taxonomy.